Approximability and Rouquier dimension for noncommutative algebras over schemes

 \section{Key ingredients}

-This section establishes some technical results that are used to prove the main theorems.
+This section establishes some technical results that are used to prove the main theorem.
 We start with the following, which yields new examples of approximable triangulated categories, and should be compared to \cite[Example 3.6]{Neeman:2021b}.

 \begin{proposition} Let $(X,\mathcal{A})$ be a quasi-compact separated nc.\ scheme.
 The triangulated category $D_{\operatorname{Qcoh}}(\mathcal{A})$ is approximable. \end{proposition}

 \begin{proof} Let $\pi \colon (X,\mathcal A)\to X$ denote the structure morphism.
 The triangulated category $D_{\operatorname{Qcoh}}(X)$ is approximable, cf. \cite[Example 3.6]{Neeman:2021b}.
 Thus let $G_X$ be a compact generator for $D_{\operatorname{Qcoh}}(X)$ satisfying the definition of approximability, and let $G:=\mathbb{L}\pi^\ast G_X$ be the corresponding compact generator in $D_{\operatorname{Qcoh}}(\mathcal{A})$, cf.\ Remark \ref{rmk:pullback_cpt_gen_to_dqcoh}.
 As $\mathbb{L}\pi^\ast D_{\operatorname{Qcoh}}^{\leq 0}(X)$ is contained in $D_{\operatorname{Qcoh}}^{\leq 0}(\mathcal A)$ and $\pi_\ast D_{\operatorname{Qcoh}}^{\leq 0}(\mathcal A)$ is contained in $D_{\operatorname{Qcoh}}^{\leq 0}(X)$, $G$ satisfies the first two conditions in the definition of approximability (although, of course, this is true for any perfect complex), see Definition \ref{def:approx}.